mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 ... in the context of conditioned elements.
 How?
 Using your body, perfectly fitting into your object.
 At that time, your body becomes one with [zazen](glossary#zazen), zazen becomes one with you, very naturally.
 At that time, there is something that happens, that is called zazen.

 The problem is, mind attaches to it.
 That’s why [Dogen Zenji](glossary#dogen) says, let’s practice regulation of the mind, no design of having reward.
 That is the problem.
 He have to understand, what is mind?
-Very tricky mind, very ‘monkey’ mind – always.
+Very tricky mind, very “monkey” mind – always.

 Well, we have to make every possible effort to do that, because we have a mind.
 Mind is already here; that’s why we have to practice.